idircarlos/bo1zt/README.md

 **Black Ops 1 Zombies Trainer**

-A simple trainer for *Black Ops 1 Zombies* written in C.
+A trainer for *Black Ops 1 Zombies* written in C.
 This tool is being created just for fun while learning reverse engineering fundamentals.
 This tool is still under development.
 Main features:

 |    Player       |  Hacks                 |  Graphics                   |  Misc                                  |